-Eric A. Fitzgerald
+Eric A. Fitzgerald, CPCU, CLU

 Eric A. Fitzgerald, a leader of Goldberg Segalla’s Global Insurance Services team in Pennsylvania, acts as coverage counsel for insurance companies in state and federal courts throughout Pennsylvania and New York.
 He has extensive experience in a wide variety of professional, casualty, property, and specialty lines including errors and omissions (E&O); cyber; directors and officers (D&O); employment practices liability; law enforcement liability; commercial property; boiler and machinery; inland marine; builder’s risk; owner controlled insurance programs (OCIPs); commercial auto; and worker’s compensation.
 He has also served as both a mediator and an arbitrator in insurance coverage disputes.